Ouuumar/Ouuumar/README.md

 - 🥅 I want to develop and manage tasks, projects and a lot more !

-- ⚡ I'm also interested in different tech such as Cloud, blockchain ...
+- ⚡ I'm also interested in different tech such as Cloud, IoT, blockchain ...

 - 🌎 Passionate about cultures thourgh the planet